jpcanter/jpcanter/README.md

 - 👋 Hi, I’m @jpcanter
-- 👀 I’m interested in natural language coding, openai, k8s, OAS, api first.
+- 👀 I’m interested in natural language computing
-- 🌱 I’m currently learning openai
+- 🌱 I’m currently using ClaudeCode
 - 📫 How to reach me jpcanter@icloud.com

 <!---